Neighborhood Health Profiles - Frequently Asked Questions

-The Neighborhood Health Profiles bring together data about major health outcomes and present them for each of 55 Community Statistical Areas in the city of Baltimore.
+The Neighborhood Health Profiles bring together data about significant health outcomes and present them for each of the 55 Community Statistical Areas in the city of Baltimore.
 Community Statistical Areas are clusters of neighborhoods developed by the City’s Planning Department based on recognizable city neighborhoods.
 Each NHP compares the CSA’s health outcomes to the city as a whole.
-Analysis of these data reinforce that where we live, learn, work and play have a powerful impact on our health.
+Analysis of these data reinforces that where we live, learn, work, and play has a powerful impact on our health.

 Why were they developed?

-The 2017 Profiles were developed to support community health improvement efforts, with a particular emphasis on a wide range of health determinants that have not been traditionally discussed as a part of standard public health practice.
-The 2017 Profiles will allow the Baltimore City Health Department, residents and city officials to not only identify priority health issues, but also to identify underlying conditions that are more immediately actionable.
+The 2017 Profiles were developed to support community health improvement efforts, emphasizing a wide range of health determinants that have not been traditionally discussed as a part of standard public health practice.
+The 2017 Profiles will allow the Baltimore City Health Department, residents, and city officials to not only identify priority health issues but also to identify underlying conditions that are more immediately actionable.
 Presentation of the 2017 Profiles will begin a process whereby BCHD senior staff will facilitate presentations with community groups interested in prioritizing and improving health outcomes.
-Additionally, the NHP will be made available on the BCHD website so that they may be used by a wide array of community stakeholders.
+Additionally, the NHP will be made available on the BCHD website so that it may be used by a wide array of community stakeholders.